mattw025/academic-kickstart/content/publication/christmas.md

 +++
-title = "Tis’ the Season to be Arguing: Josiah King’s The Examination and Tryal of Old Father Christmas and the Controversy over Christmas in Early Modern England." date = "2014-07-01"
+title = "Tis’ the Season to be Arguing: Josiah King’s The Examination and Tryal of Old Father Christmas and the Controversy over Christmas in Early Modern England" date = "2014-07-01"

 # Authors.
 Comma separated list, e.g. `["Bob Smith", "David Jones"]`.